heyx3/Bplus.jl/docs/Quat.md

 # `Quaternion{F}`

-A set of 4 numbers that can efficiently and effectively represent 3D rotations.
+Four numbers that together, efficiently and effectively represent 3D rotations.

 Like `Vec`, this type is immutable and able to be allocated on the stack.
-Fortunately, immutability isn't a big deal for quaternions are you aren't going to be fiddling with their individual components much.
+You can use `@set!` to create modified copies, but you shouldn't have to fiddle with a quaternion's individual components anyway.

 ## Aliases